 As a part of your Classroom cleanup, you may want to remove user accounts.
 If a teacher has left and you don’t want to keep their account, you can delete it.
 There are some steps to take before you delete a user so you don’t end up with orphaned classes.
 An Orphaned class is one where a deleted user owns the class.
 Once you have an orphaned class, it is difficult (if not impossible) to remedy the situation.

 Let’s look at a problematic scenario.
 If you delete a teacher account and there are students in the class they can still interact with each other.
 If the class lets students post to the stream, they can continue to post after deleting the teacher.
 Without a teacher, there is no one to supervise the interaction.

 There are some simple steps you can take to avoid orphaning a class.
-First, transfer ownership of the class before you delete the teacher account.
+First, transfer ownership of the class or change the primary teacher before you delete the teacher account.
 You can transfer these classes to a service account or another user in the domain.
 This could be the teacher taking over for the one who has left the district.
 Regardless, keep in mind that transferring ownership acts as an invitation.
 Only once the new teacher accepts the invitation should you delete the primary owner’s account.

 Another option is to suspend rather than delete teacher accounts.
 With a suspended account, you can still transfer the classes they own to another user.
 Once transferred, the class retains the primary owner as a co-teacher in the Classroom.
 The new owner can later remove them.

 Transferring classes using Little SIS